thejimmyg/express-mustache-jwt-signin/example/README.md

 You can test the example as simply as:

 ```
+cd ../
+npm install
+cd example
+npm install
 npm start
 ```

+If you get a warning about not being able to install a package, remove your `package-lock.json` file and try again.

 For production use you'll want to change the settings in the code, or use environment variables.